Dr. Sanjay Gupta: Resolutions for making 2022 a better, healthier year - KESQ

 Pandemic-proof your body

 Besides the vaccine, there are other important ways to pandemic-proof your body.
-We often are motivated to stay healthy through fear of future disease: Don’t smoke because you might get cancer one day, exercise so you avoid cardiovascular disease later on.
+We often are motivated to stay healthy through fear of future disease: Eat right to stave off cancer or dementia in old age, exercise to avoid cardiovascular disease later on.
 The pandemic has taught us that being healthy could be very protective against serious disease right now, not only in the decades to come.
 Getting yourself in the best shape possible, within what is reasonable, prepares you to better fight off the virus should you get infected.

 If you smoke, try to quit — you don’t need me to tell you it’s bad for you in so many ways; the pandemic only adds one more.
 If you don’t exercise, start.
 Physical activity is critical to good health — even something low-key like walking can work wonders.
 If you have a chronic health condition like liver, kidney or heart disease or diabetes — all of which have been shown to lead to worse outcomes in people battling the virus — try to manage those conditions as tightly as possible.